hg-mirrors/pypy_stmgc/c7/README.txt

 draft:

 - pages need to be unshared when they contain already-committed objects that are then modified.

-They can remain shared if a fraction of (or all) their space was not used previously, but is used by new allocations; any changes to these fresh objects during the same transaction do *not* need to unshare the page.
+- pages can remain shared if a fraction of (or all) their space was not used previously, but is used by new allocations; any changes to these fresh objects during the same transaction do *not* need to unshare the page.
 This should ensure that in the common case the majority of pages are not unshared.

 - minor collection: occurs regularly, and maybe always at the end of transactions (we'll see).
 Should work by marking the young objects that survive.
 Non-marked objects are then sweeped lazily by the next allocation requests (as in "mark-and-don't-sweep" GCs, here for the minor collection only).
-Needs a write barrier to detect old-objects-pointing-to-young objects (the old object may belong to the same running transaction, or be already committed).
+Needs a write barrier to detect old-objects-pointing-to-young objects (the old object may be fresh from the same running transaction as well, or be already committed).

 - the numbers and flags stored in the objects need to be designed with the above goals in mind.